kings0527/ChromeHeadless/README.md

 v8.5.0

 npm install puppeteer
+// google provided library
 ```

 ## Get screenshots, HTML source and redirections.

-one command line for all, paralleled version is under construction :star:
+One command line for all, paralleled version is under construction :star:

-the url is parsed as the parameter.
+The url is parsed into the parameter.

 ```
 nodejs pup_run.js --url=http://facebook.com